-- Regarding base pay, with the exception of base salaries in force from their pre-Combination company roles for two of the NEOs, the average base pay levels for the NEOs, including the CEO, was slightly above the 25th percentile of the market (actually 29th percentile for the NEOs and 34th percentile for entire officer group other than Messrs.
-Jones and Twellman). - Bonus opportunity levels provided by our annual bonus plan were slightly above market median levels.
+- Regarding base pay, with the exception of the base salary in force from the pre-Combination company role for one of the NEOs, the average base pay levels for the NEOs, including the CEO, was slightly above the 25th percentile of the market (actually 29th percentile for the NEOs and 34th percentile for entire officer group other than Mr. Jones). - Bonus opportunity levels provided by our annual bonus plan were slightly above market median levels.
 This finding supports our philosophy that variable, at-risk pay presents our executives with the opportunity to earn market median or higher total cash in superior performance years.
-We have implemented formal performance measures for funding and payout of the MIP. - Long-term incentive awards were also analyzed by PM&P and were assessed as middle of the market relative to annual grants made by our peer group.
+We have implemented formal performance measures for funding and payout of the MIP.

+• Long-term incentive awards were also analyzed by PM&P and were assessed as middle of the market relative to annual grants made by our peer group.
 The initial equity awards were at or below median when compared to a new company and management team.